-A vendor that provides a service under a valid House contract or working on a time and material basis, may be reimbursed for travel expenses between Washington, D.C. and the

-District when traveling to provide service or training to Member offices.
+A vendor that provides a service under a valid House contract or working on a time and material basis, may be reimbursed for travel expenses between Washington, D.C. and the District when traveling to provide service or training to Member offices.

 All travel costs must be negotiated and agreed upon in writing by both parties prior to vendor travel.
 Offices are encouraged to utilize the federal government per diem rates established by the General Services Administration for vendor travel costs as a benchmark.
-For a listing of the per diem rates by state and locality, see www.gsa.gov/portal/category/21287.
+For a listing of the per diem rates by state and locality, see the GSA website.